AARNet/Introduction_to_Jupyter_notebooks/_episodes/06-Markdown.md

 Remember that [Markdown](https://en.wikipedia.org/wiki/Markdown) is how you can make rich (or formatted) text in a plain text editor.

+It is a lightweight markup language with plain text formatting syntax.
+An example of a markup language is HTML.

+In Jupyter Notebooks you use it to create the text you want to accompany your analyses.
+Remember that Markdown is for writing down comments outside of the code cells, so you can describe what you are doing as you go.

+### Let's get hands on with Markdown

 In Jupyter Notebooks the first thing you need to do is select the role of the cell you are typing into.

 We are going to select 'Markdown' from the dropdown menu on the righthand side of the row of buttons showing the various icons (save, cut, copy etc).

 ### Headings

 Let's start with a heading.
-To create a heading in Markdown you use a hash (#) and a space before the words in the heading, type
+To create a heading in Markdown you use a hash (#) and a space before the first word in the heading, type